-Kate Kelly is a writer and publisher of America Comes Alive.
-The concept for the site grew from her belief that people are genuinely interested in our country’s story, but readers would welcome shorter articles that share little-known aspects of America’s past.
+Kate Kelly is a writer and publisher of America Comes Alive!, a site she began in 2010.
+The concept for it grew from her belief that people would welcome shorter articles that share little-known aspects of America’s past.

 During Kate’s years of writing for traditional publishers, she wrote Election Day: An American Holiday, an American History.
 She has also written about science history and the history of world exploration in two popular titles for Taylor Publishing, That’s Not in My Science Book and That’s Not in My Geography Book.
 She also completed a six-volume History of Medicine for Facts on File that is used in high school and college libraries.

-Kate enjoys sharing her knowledge as a speaker and has addressed groups ranging from an honors program at Arizona State University to local clubs.
+Kate enjoys sharing her knowledge as a speaker and has addressed groups ranging from a university honors program to local clubs.
 American inventors and stories of medicine in early America are two of her more popular talks.
 Every election cycle, Kate addresses audiences about the history of American presidential elections.

-She is currently serving on the Board of Trustees for the American Battlefield Trust and has served for two years on the jury to select the recipients of the Ken Burns Prize given by the American Prairie Reserve.
+She is currently serving on the Board of Trustees for the American Battlefield Trust.
+In 2018 and 2019 she served on the jury to select the recipients of the Ken Burns Prize given by the American Prairie Reserve.

 If you are introducing me as a speaker for your organization, the above paragraphs are well-suited for this.

-Prior to launching the website, Kate was in high demand as a co-author for doctors and business people who didn’t have time to write their own books.
+Prior to launching the website, Kate was in high demand as a co-author for professionals in business and medicine.
 She is skilled at absorbing high volumes of complex material and translating it into digestible information for consumers.

 She has written books in the parenting field, including Living Safe in an Unsafe World, The Baffled Parents Guide to Stopping Bad Behavior, and The Complete Idiot’s Guide to Parenting a Teenager.